somtimz/BitsAndBlueprints/content/posts/DataQualityWillBeKing.md

 +++
-title = 'A RAG Blueprint'
-date = 2024-03-05T08:50:13-05:00
-draft = true
+title = 'Data Qaulity Will Be King in an AI World' date = 2024-03-05T08:50:13-05:00 draft = true
 +++

-## Data Qaulity Will be King in an AI World
+## Data Quality Will be King in an AI World